 This cranberry pecan Christmas cake is tender and buttery with brown sugar cinnamon pecan crumble blanketing each bite.
 Cranberries and pecans are a wonderful pairing and especially during the holiday season.
 You’ll love them together in this cake– a breakfast, brunch, snack, or dessert suited for any time of the day!

-This breakfast cake is really an anytime cake. 🙂 During the holiday season where routines are amiss, schedules are packed, guests pop in, school is out, and your gift wrapping snack is a spoonful of cookie dough, it seems ANY TIME is the time for cake.
+This breakfast cake, which is like a fancy holiday version of my classic coffee cake, is really an anytime cake. 🙂 During the holiday season where routines are amiss, schedules are packed, guests pop in, school is out, and your gift wrapping snack is a spoonful of cookie dough, it seems ANY TIME is the time for cake– not just Christmas cookies!

 And no, you don’t have to save it for Christmas or celebrate Christmas to enjoy it!

 Why limit a buttery soft cranberry cake dressed up with pecan brown sugar crumble to the morning?
+And why limit those tasty tart cranberries to Thanksgiving cranberry sauce?
 I have a feeling your afternoons and evenings could use the tasty pick-me-up too.